LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-1-RAG.md

   - Your educational history, or work resume.
   - Specific information about a particular course at a particular college.
-  - Current news, or new developments in some field.
+  - Local current news.
   - History or policies of a lesser-known company or organization.

   If it doesn't know the answer, it will sometimes just make one up!

-- **Out-of-date information:** The model (sometimes called a *foundation model*), was trained at some point in time and it's knowledge ends at the time it's training data was obtained.
+- **Out-of-date information:** The model (sometimes called a *foundation model*), was trained at some point in time and it's base knowledge ends at the time it's training data was obtained.
+Most modern AI chatbots will supplement that base knowledge with a web search, but will still sometimes give outdated information.

 - **Access to private data**: The model was trained on public data, so any private data, like patient health care records, student records or HR records would not be included; neither would proprietary data like company marketing strategy, manufacturing processes or computer code.

 - **Citations**: The way an LLM is trained doesn't provide transparency into where specific information came from.
-But, data from a RAG knowledge store can be tagged with it's source.
+But, data from a RAG knowledge store can be tagged with it's source[^1].

-  - Try getting a response with Bing Copilot, it will give you references, but those aren't necesarily it's sources&mdash; but they could be sources for the RAG-like supplemental information.
+  - Try getting a response with Gemini, Chat GPT or other chatbots, they will give you references, but those aren't necesarily it's sources&mdash; but they could be sources for the RAG-like supplemental information.

-## How it works
+## How RAG works

 **Retrieval Augmented Generation (RAG)** combines generative AI with information retrieval to enhance accuracy and reduce hallucinations.
 Here are the key processes involved: